 Page Reviewed / Updated - Jan.
-2016
+2017

 While this community living waiver offers an alternative to nursing home care, the state may set enrollment limits.
 This means that statewide demand may exceed the cap and a waiting list will form.
 Prioritization is usually by date of application, but the severity of need may also be considered.

-Regardless of age, the individual must require a level of care that is consistent with an intermediate level of nursing home care.
+Functional Ability – Applicants must require a level of care that is consistent with an intermediate level of nursing home care.
 He or she must require assistance to perform several activities of daily living such as eating, toileting or transferring, or be diagnosed with Alzheimer’s or another form of dementia, or have a medical condition, where their level of impairment requires regular supervision.